Skip to content

 The schedule needs to account for coordination with development activities.
 Testing teams don't work in isolation — their schedules must align with code freezes, deployment windows, and release cycles.

-Test Team and Responsibilities
+Test Team Roles and Responsibilities

 Clear role definition prevents confusion and guarantees comprehensive coverage of testing needs.
 The test plan should explain how different team members will contribute to testing efforts.
 This includes defining leadership roles, specialist positions, and general testing responsibilities.